Two surviving Americans who were kidnapped in Mexico are back in the U.S.

 What we know so far

-The FBI has said the U.S. citizens crossed over into Matamoros, Tamaulipas, from Brownsville, Texas, on Friday, driving a white minivan with North Carolina plates.
+The group, who are all native of Lake City, S.C., according to the city's mayor, had crossed over into the border city of Matamoros from Brownsville, Texas, in a white minivan with North Carolina plates.

-The FBI said gunmen fired upon the passengers before moving them into another vehicle and fleeing the scene.
-U.S. Ambassador Ken Salazar said "an innocent Mexican citizen" was killed in the attack.
+Tamaulipas Attorney General Irving Barrios Mojica told reporters that the Americans entered the city at 9:18 a.m.
+Friday

+Family and friends have reported that the four had gone on the road trip so that at least one of them could get a tummy tuck in Matamoros.
+But after just two hours in the city, they got caught up in deadly gunfire.

 The kidnapping sparked a frantic search by law enforcement agencies in both countries, with the FBI offering a $50,000 reward for the victims' return and the arrest of those involved.